Do you know how to change a tire? It's really not that difficult. Here are some tips that will make the job easier and safer.

 Depending on the make and model of your vehicle, you may also need alignment studs, a wheel cover or lug nut wheel lock key and extension bars for the spare.

 Checking spare tire pressure is the most neglected maintenance item on a car.
 A flat is not the time to discover your spare tire is underinflated or you can’t find the wheel lock key.
+It’s also a good idea to check to make sure your car is equipped with all of these tools before you hit the road, and that you know where they are, since sometimes it can be frustrating trying to locate them.

-If you get a flat while driving, turn on your hazard lights and proceed slowly to a safe, level location, visible from the road.
+If you get a flat while driving, turn on your hazard lights and proceed slowly to a safe, level location visible from the road.
 Don’t stop just anywhere.
 A nearby empty parking lot is another good choice.

 If you do stop on the side of the road, be sure you’re as far from traffic as possible.
 Leave your hazard lights on, turn off the ignition, place the transmission in Park (Reverse on manual transmissions) and firmly apply the parking brake.